billrich126/wordpress-dropbox-upload-form/readme.txt

 == Screenshots ==

-1. This is how it looks on a page in Safari
+1. This is how it looks with Swedish translation on a page in Safari

 == Changelog ==

+= 0.0.5 =
+* Fixing bugs

 = 0.0.3 =
 * Fixing some bugs in readme.txt.

-= 0.0.2 =
-* Initial release.
+* Second initial release.